-Stage 2: Telangiectasia and exudation with increased effect on the retina and changes in vision.
+Stage 2: Telangiectasia and exudation which causes increased changes to the retina and changes in vision.

-Stage 3: Retinal detachment caused by large areas of exudation.
-This is when the vision is likely to be poor.
+Stage 3: Large areas of swelling can cause a retinal detachment and this is when the vision is likely to be poor.

-Stage 4: Complete detachment of the retina and the development of other complications, such as secondary glaucoma (raised eye pressure) which can be treated, although sight is still likely to be poor.
+Stage 4: The retina can detach completely and there can be other complications which develop, such as secondary glaucoma (raised eye pressure) which can be treated, although sight is still likely to be poor.

 An eye examination is the only way to tell if your child has an eye condition.
 Children can adapt very quickly to a change in their vision and there can be very few signs that they have any problems especially if only one eye is affected.
 All children should have their eyes screened when they start full time at school.

 At the eye clinic, your child's eyes will be checked by an eye specialist, known as an ophthalmologist.
-The ophthalmologist will put drops into your child's eyes which will make their pupils bigger.
+The ophthalmologist will put drops into your child's eyes which will make their pupils bigger to allow them to get a better view when examining the retina.
 They will then shine a bright light into your child's eye to look at the retina.
-Putting in the eye drops means that the ophthalmologist has a better view when they are assessing their retina.
-It’s normal for your child to feel that the light is too bright and that it’s uncomfortable, but it’s reassuring to know that it will not cause any damage to your child’s eye.
+It’s normal for your child to feel that the light is too bright and that it’s uncomfortable, but it’s reassuring to know that it won’t cause any damage to your child’s eye.

 In the early stages of Coats’ disease there may be little or no effect to your child’s vision.
 If this is the case the ophthalmologist may decide to monitor your child’s eyes at regular appointments rather than do any treatment.
 In some children Coats’ disease doesn't develop any further than stage 1.

-In later stages, when the Coats’ disease has progressed and has had more of an affect on your child's vision, the ophthalmologist may decide to do some treatment to help prevent further changes to your child’s sight.
+In later stages, when the Coats’ disease has more of an affect on your child’s retina, the ophthalmologist may decide to do some treatment to help prevent further changes to your child’s sight.

-The treatment which your child's ophthalmologist may recommend depends on where and how much of their retina has been affected.
-The treatments used for Coats’ disease are laser photocoagulation and cryotherapy (laser using cold temperatures).
+The treatment which your child may have depends on where and how much of their retina has been affected.
+The treatments used for Coats’ disease are laser photocoagulation and cryotherapy (freezing treatment).
 The aim of both these treatments is to stop the retinal capillaries from leaking.
 Most children would have these treatments under a general anaesthetic.

-In more advanced stages of Coats’ disease, the retinal capillaries will have leaked a lot and there will be large areas of exudates affecting your child's retina.
-These can cause the retina to detach from the back of the eye.
-The treatment will be aimed at reattaching the retina and will vary depending upon how large the detachment is and how long the retina has been detached for.
+In more advanced stages of Coats’ disease, where the retinal capillaries have leaked a lot and the large areas of swelling have caused the retina to detach from the back of the eye, the treatment will be aimed at reattaching the retina.
+The type of treatment may vary depending upon how large the detachment is and how long the retina has been detached for.

 The recent research for the treatment of Coats’ disease has looked at the possible use of anti-VEGF drugs, which can be used to prevent the development of new leaking blood vessels.
 These treatments are used regularly in adults for other eye conditions but their use is Coats’ disease is relatively new.
-Coats’ disease usually has to be treated on a very individualised basis and your ophthalmologist will be able to advise whether or not they would like to use anti-VEGF treatment for your child.
-At the moment this treatment is relatively new and is not available on the NHS, though your ophthalmologist may be able to arrange funding.
+Coats’ disease usually has to be treated on a very individualised basis and your ophthalmologist will be able to advise whether or not anti VEGF treatment would be an option for your child.
+At the moment this treatment is not available on the NHS, though your ophthalmologist may be able to arrange funding.
 A lot more research may need to be done before they can be used routinely for everyone with Coats’ disease.